nextcloud/documentation/admin_manual/configuration_server/background_jobs_configuration.rst

 regular tasks.
 This method enables the execution of scheduled jobs without the inherent limitations the Web server might have.

+.. note:: Please ensure that your cron.php file has executable permissions and is owned by the web server user, eg - www-data

 To run a cron job on a \*nix system, every 5 minutes, under the default Web server user (often, ``www-data`` or ``wwwrun``), you must set up the following cron job to call the **cron.php** script::